liferay/liferay-docs/develop/tutorials/articles/maven/creating-liferay-maven-plugins-from-command-line.markdown

 4. Choose an archetype by entering its number.

 5. You're prompted to choose the archetype version.
 Enter the number corresponding to the Liferay version for the archetype.
-However, you're not required to select the archetype version that corresponds with your Liferay instance; older archetype versions are compatible with updated Liferay bundles.
+You're not required, however, to select the archetype version that corresponds with your Liferay instance; older archetype versions are compatible with updated Liferay bundles.